 Students with diagnosed disabilities and/or medical conditions who may need a housing accommodation must submit a request to CARDS (Center for Accessibility Resources & Disability Services), including supporting medical documentation, following the published priority deadlines.
-Students should consult with CARDS staff if needs arise beyond the published deadline or to review their needs and the accommodation request process.
+Students should consult with CARDS staff if needs arise beyond the published deadlines or to review their needs and the accommodation request process.

-Disability housing accommodation requests must be made for each academic year; accommodations are not automatically extended from one academic year to the next.
-Students seeking a disability housing accommodation must submit a new disability housing accommodation request and provide updated medical documentation for each academic year, summer, interim period, and/or after returning from a leave of absence.
+Disability housing accommodation requests must be made for each academic year.
+Accommodations are not automatically extended from one academic year to the next.
+Students seeking a disability housing accommodation must submit a new disability housing accommodation request and provide updated medical documentation for each academic year, summer, and/or after returning from a leave of absence.

 6. Meal Plans Requirements

 All Barnard residential students are required to participate in a Barnard meal plan.
-Information about the various meal plans and required enrollments is available on the Bursar's Office website.
 All First Year residents in College housing (regardless of residence hall assignment) are required to enroll in the Platinum Meal Plan.
-Upperclass residents with room assignments on floors 2-8 of Brooks, Hewitt, Reid, Sulzberger residence halls are required, at minimum, to enroll in the Flex 150 Meal Plan.
+Upperclass residents with room assignments on floors 2-8 of Brooks, Hewitt, Reid, Sulzberger residence halls are required (at minimum) to enroll in the Flex 150 Meal Plan.
 Unless residents choose to change to an available meal plan before the Meal Plan Change deadline each semester, the College will automatically enroll the student in a default meal plan determined by their assigned housing location and/or class year.
 For more information about meal plans and required enrollments, please visit barnard.edu/bursar/meal-plan-faq.

 7. Room Charge and Billing